Pec Blastin' 101: Building A Better Chest From Every Angle

 The sternal head of your pec major is responsible for three major motions:

-- Horizontal adduction: pulling your arm across your body, like you would in a dumbbell flye
+- Horizontal adduction: Pulling your arm across your body, like you would in a dumbbell fly

 The clavicular head or your pec major is also responsible for three major motions: